swlim314/School_District_Analysis_Week_4/README.md

 **School Analysis taking into account 10th through 12th grade**
 ![School Analysis After](https://github.com/swlim314/School_District_Analysis_Week_4/blob/f14f0b70c01b7951e1bca39056acf9b6649b7461/Resources/School%20Analysis%20After.png)

--How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+- How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+  Replacing the ninth graders' math and reading scores, without taking into account refactoring leaves us unable to compare relative performance.
+The Ninth graders scores for
+  THS show up as NaN, compared to the other values that are shown for the 14 other schools.
--How does replacing the ninth-grade scores affect the following:
+- How does replacing the ninth-grade scores affect the following:
- -Math and reading scores by grade
+ - Math and reading scores by grade
+  There was no change in the math and reading scores after being refactored.
+This was due to the aforementioned change in percentages for THS after taking into account 10th through 12th grade scores being less than 1%.
+The data frames themselves were rounded to the nearest percent, making this difference negligible.
- -Scores by school spending
+ - Scores by school spending
+   Similar to above, there were no noticeable changes to scores by school spending.
- -Scores by school size
+ - Scores by school size
+   Similar to above, there were no noticeable changes to scores by school size.
- -Scores by school type
+ - Scores by school type
+   Finally, looking at school type, there were no changes that were noticeable.

 ## Summary
+Some of the changes after refactoring the math and reading scores are the addition of NaN to the scores when looking at THS in comparison to other high schools.
+Additionally, when solely removed the 9th grade scores without recalculating the remaining passing rates for 10th through 12th grades, THS took a hit in math, reading, and overall passing scores, at almost a 30% difference.